ISC-Project-Phoenix/design/software/ros/gz_io_ros.md

 - `/odom_ack` - AckermannDrive messages representing the current state of the kart.
 See module readme for more info.
 - `/robot/cmd_vel` - Twist messages to control the drive part of sim actuation.
 This only contains linear velocity.
-- `/robot/steering_angle` - doubles that control the steering part of sim actuation.
-TODO document format
+- `/robot/steering_angle` - Doubles that control the steering part of sim actuation.
+These are virtual ackermann values we want the wheels to be at, in the normal ROS convention.

 ### Notes